 With more data going private and ephemeral content not lasting more than a day, measuring Stories’ campaigns meant that brands had to manually check their influencers’ Stories.
 This is time-consuming and can be next to impossible if you have more than a handful of influencers to track.
 In addition, marketers have to be on top of their conversations with influencers to keep track of their work and requirements.

-Meltwater’s Social Influencer Tool integrates stories tracking to help marketers with their campaign and reporting needs.
+Meltwater’s Social Influencer Tool integrates Stories tracking to help marketers with their campaign and reporting needs.

-If an influencer with whom you collaborate mentions your brand or hashtag in their Story, you will be able to view the content of that Story even after the 24-hour limit and subsequently analyze their performance with indicators such as unique views and received messages.
+If an influencer with whom you collaborate mentions your brand or hashtag in their Story, you will be able to view the content of that Story even after the 24-hour limit and subsequently analyse their performance with indicators such as unique views and received messages.

 To measure the performance of the Stories posted by influencers, they must have an Instagram Business account.
 The vast majority of influencers already have one.
 Otherwise, they can easily convert their Instagram account to a Business account by following these simple steps.